PeJo422/mySite/index.md

 ---
 layout: home
-title: "Peter – Från BI till Analytics Engineering"
+title: "From BI till Analytics Engineering"
+subtitle: "A data and analytics journey"
 cover: true

 ---

 # 💻 Join My Journey – From Traditional BI to the Future of Data

 **Welcome!**
 I’m Peter – SQL wrangler, Power BI wizard, DAX detective, and full-time data rebel on a mission to modernize everything.